 CTC Commissions

 Each piece begins as a spark: a question, a vision, a story only they can tell.
 Through deep collaboration and dedicated development, we help bring these new works to life – offering playwrights, composers and creators the time, space and support to craft something extraordinary.
+Learn more about the journey of a commissioned play at CTC.

 Explore the commissioned playwrights and works currently in progress at CTC and join us in championing the next generation of transformative theater.